Dillonb/n64/README.md

-  -v, --verbose             enables verbose output, repeat up to 4 times for more verbosity -h, --help                Display this help message -i, --interpreter         Force the use of the interpreter -r, --rdp                 Load RDP plugin (Mupen64Plus compatible) - note: disables UI and requires ROM to be passed on the command line!
-  -m, --movie               Load movie (Mupen64Plus .m64 format) -p, --pif                 Load PIF ROM
+  -v, --verbose             enables verbose output, repeat up to 4 times for more verbosity -h, --help                Display this help message -i, --interpreter         Force the use of the interpreter -m, --movie               Load movie (Mupen64Plus .m64 format) -p, --pif                 Load PIF ROM